uhqd/sricptEclipse/breastVolumes/readme.md

+This scipt is for VARIAN ECLIPSE v15.x or later.

 Must be compiled first.
 Download Microsoft Visual Strudio and add the 2 esapi files (see hereafter) to the reference.
 Open the sln file (solution that contain a project that contain the source file (.cs)